 3. Wix: Best for E-commerce

-Founded in 2006, Wix, just like Weebly, comes with drag and drop features, so you won’t even have to worry about technical stuff.
+Founded in 2006, Wix, just like Weebly, comes with drag-and-drop features, so you won’t even have to worry about technical stuff.
 They also offer intuitive and modern designs, which you can use whether a complete beginner or an expert.

 With Wix, free web hosting is included, so you have to worry about just layout, selecting a template, and customizing it.
 You can use their free and paid themes to create different types of websites, including a blog and online businesses.

-Like Weebly, Wix also allows you to add multiple elements to your sites, like widgets, backgrounds, forms, and videos, and check the progress in the preview mode.
+Like Weebly, Wix also allows you to add multiple elements to your sites, like widgets, backgrounds, forms, and videos, and check the progress in preview mode.
 When you’re confident that your site is ready, you can click the publish button and start sharing content.
 However, you can always go back to editing mode.

-With Wix free plan, you’ll get:
+With Wix free plan, you’ll get the following:

 - Wix subdomain (branded domain)